 Are you more in the mood for a seaside getaway?
 Head to Otranto, a former fishing village in the Puglia region.
 You’ll find sandy beaches nearby, framed by the warm waters of the Adriatic without the tourist throngs of nearby Bari.
-Visit the town’s 11th-century cathedral, or tuck into a dish of fresh seafood and Negroamaro wine.
+Visit the town’s 11th-century cathedral, or tuck into a fresh seafood dish and Negroamaro wine.

 4. Lake Resia

 After you’ve given Lake Como a visit, you might want to consider a trip to the lesser-known but equally beautiful Lake Resia.
-Tucked into Northern Italy in the Trentino-Alto Adige region, this mountain lake is actually a manmade reservoir built over the village of Graun.
-You can still see the village’s Romanesque bell tower emerging from the lake’s centre!
-Find out holiday villas in Italy to stay and enjoy the scenery – it’s hard to beat a lakeside view, and there’s a true magic in winter when the lake freezes over.
+Tucked into Northern Italy in the Trentino-Alto Adige region, this mountain lake is a manmade reservoir built over the village of Graun.
+You can still see the village’s Romanesque bell tower emerging from the lake’s center!
+Find out holiday villas in Italy to stay and enjoy the scenery – it’s hard to beat a lakeside view, and there’s true magic in winter when the lake freezes over.